I know. I know. I know.

-For example, an intriguing photo on Instagram could spark comments, shares, and likes, as well as prompt viewers to read the blog post or listen to the podcast episode that gives the photo context.
+For example, an intriguing photo on Instagram could spark comments and likes, as well as prompt viewers to read the blog post or listen to the podcast episode that gives the photo more context.

 3. Pull in audiences from different platforms

-I regularly drool over the short and entertaining food-preparation videos on the AnarchistKitchen YouTube channel.
+I used to drool over the short and entertaining food-preparation videos on the Vegan But Lazy YouTube channel.

-But do you know what the videos don’t provide?
+But do you know what the videos didn’t provide?

 The recipes for the mouth-watering food.

 To get the recipes, you have to go to their blog.